Brioche moulds are special moulds in which the breads named “brioche” are made.

 Some typical sizes (width refers to width at the top):

-Muffin tins, tartlet pans, ramekins.
-You won't get the fluted, sloping sides, but you'll get the general shape and you can still form the top-knot on top.
+Muffin tins, tartlet pans, ramekins, coffee tins.
+You won’t get the fluted, sloping sides, but you’ll get the general shape and you can still form the top-knot on top.